sjnam/mpresty/README.md

-Metapost in all browsers
+TeX graphics in all browsers
 =======
-A web application for metapost, tikz and graphviz that works in all browsers.
+A web application for TeX graphics that works in all browsers.

 No more setup for readers.
 It just works.